Supervised Vistation Guidelines

 • Court orders may not be served during visitations, which are reserved solely for parent-child interaction.

-• Children may not pass messages between parents.
+• Remember that your visits are about connecting with your littles.
+Children may not pass messages between parents.

 • Recurring cancellations or no-shows may result in service termination by the monitor.